-26 Children in need of a social worker (Child Protection and Child In Need Plans):
+27 Children in need of a social worker (Child Protection and Child In Need Plans):

-- 26.1 Staff recognise that children may have a social worker due to safeguarding or welfare needs and this can cause them to have barriers with attendance, behaviour, learning and mental health. - 26.2 We will share information with a social worker for any child whom they are supporting to ensure decisions are made in the best interest of the child. - 26.3 Informed decisions will be made by staff with regards to safeguarding for those children who are being supported by a social worker.
+- 27.1 Staff recognise that children may have a social worker due to safeguarding or welfare needs and this can cause them to have barriers with attendance, behaviour, learning and mental health. - 27.2 Dropmore Infant School will share information with a social worker for any child whom they are supporting to ensure decisions are made in the best interest of the child. - 27.3 Informed decisions will be made by staff with regards to safeguarding for those children who are being supported by a social worker. - 27.4 The Virtual School lead the support for this cohort of children and we will work in partnership with them and the Local Authority to improve outcomes for these children.

-27 Mental Health:
+28 Mental Health:

-27.1 At Dropmore Infant School we are aware that mental health problems can be an indicator that a child has suffered or may be at risk of suffering abuse, neglect or exploitation.

-- 27.2 Staff recognise that traumatic adverse childhood experiences can have lasting impact throughout a child's life and this can impact on mental health, behaviour and education. - 27.3 Staff will report any mental health concern that is linked to a safeguarding concern to the DSL. - 27.4 Where there are concerns for a child's mental health we will seek advice from a trained professional, who would be able to make a diagnosis of a mental health problem. - 27.5 Further guidance can be found at: Mental health and behaviour in schools
+- 28.1 At Dropmore Infant School we are aware that mental health problems can be an indicator that a child has suffered or may be at risk of suffering abuse, neglect or exploitation. - 28.2 Staff recognise that traumatic adverse childhood experiences can have lasting impact throughout a child's life and this can impact on mental health, behaviour and education.
+Niccky Waugh, Co-headteacher and DSL is the wellbeing lead for Dropmore Infant School and will support staff, children and families in identifying and managing mental health difficulties. - 28.3 Staff will report any mental health concern that is linked to a safeguarding concern to the DSL and log on CPOMs. - 28.4 Where there are concerns for a child's mental health we will seek advice from a trained professional, who would be able to make a diagnosis of a mental health problem. - 28.5 Further guidance can be found at: Mental health and behaviour in schools